dodo721/group-27/use-cases/use-case-4.md

 Data Analyst is expected to understand how to use the system/generate reports.

-The contents of the database is understood to contain: City ID, City Name, Country Code, District, and Population from the 'city' table.
-The 'country' table must also contain Country Name.
+The contents of the database is understood to contain: *Country Code, Country Name, Continent, Region, Surface Area, Year of Independence, Population, Life Expectancy, GNP, GNPOld, Local/Native Country Name, Government Form, Head of State Name, Capital ID, and Country 'Code2'.
+This is to be from the 'country' table.
+The 'city' table must also contain City Name and CountryCode.*

 ### Success End Condition

-System produces a City Report containing: *City Name, Country Name, District, and City Population.*
+System produces a Country Report containing: *Country Code, Country Name, Continent, Region, Population, and Capital City.*

 ### Failed End Condition